MileHacker Logo

 Parking & Safety

-On-street parking has challenges in central areas.
+On-street parking has difficulties in central areas.
 Paid parking lots exist.
 Driving is extremely risky due to military activity, checkpoints, unexploded ordnance.
 Avoid night driving.

 Walking & Cycling Vigilance is